 Separation by Extenuating Circumstances

 All applicants enlisting under this program are assigned to the same recruit company and initial duty station as guaranteed by this program.
 However, recruiters must explain to all who enlist in the Buddy Program that extenuating circumstances may require that they separate during or after, the recruit training period because of:

 - Sickness or other medical reasons.

 - Failure to show satisfactory progress in recruit training or apprenticeship training.

-- Failure of one or more of the group to meet minimum requirements for regular recruit training or apprenticeship training.
+- Failure of one or more of the group to meet the minimum requirements for regular recruit training or apprenticeship training.

 - Change in the coast of choice by any member of the buddy group.